-On May 26, 2020, the EU Medical Device Regulation (MDR) exits its transition period.
-There are still questions about how it will operate – and the role of the EUDAMED database – but there is little sign that the EU has any intention of extending the deadline.
-And even if you gain a short reprieve on making your products MDR compliant, all quality and manufacturing systems must meet MDR regulations by May 26.
+On May 26, 2020, the EU Medical Device Regulation (MDR) exited its transition period.
+There are still questions about how it operates – and the role of the EUDAMED database, but even if you gained a short reprieve on making your products MDR compliant, all quality and manufacturing systems had to meet MDR regulations by May 26.

 Regulation and compliance is nothing new.
 The global medical device market has always been governed by a broad range of evolving national and international regulations.
 The EU MDR is just the latest regulation, but it’s far-reaching and means transforming the way device companies, their distributors and suppliers work with data and information – especially within the quality and manufacturing systems.

 According to a recent survey from KPMG, only one in four medical device companies planned to be compliant by the deadline.
 More worryingly, less than 5% of companies said they were ready for MDR in February this year.
 Adoption often tends to start slow and ramp up the closer we get to the deadline, but are things happening fast enough?

 The EU MDR represents a massive change, whatever way you look at it.
 Requirements like device classification, identification in the supply chain, unique device identification (UDI), and record and document interchange cannot be enacted overnight.
 This will take a great deal of system work – such as an entirely new QMS system for some companies – and much greater collaboration with your stakeholders and supply chain.

 Under MDR, device companies must work more closely with customers, suppliers, distributors, carriers and, of course, notified bodies.
 This is based around the controlled and secure flow of accurate and trustworthy data – not just between your own systems but also through to the systems of partners and government.
 In other words, the records and documentation of products within your quality and manufacturing systems have to form a single, seamless system of data and information.